Kirsty joined King’s College London as a part-time LAHP funded PhD student in 2019.

 - Dr Hye-Kyung Lee

-Since February 2022, Kirsty has worked as the Research Assistant for the UKRI-JSPS funded project ‘Sustainable Cultural Futures: COVID-19 and Resetting Cultural Policy’.
+Since February 2022, Kirsty has been the Research Assistant for the UKRI-JSPS funded project ‘Sustainable Cultural Futures: COVID-19 and Resetting Cultural Policy’, led by Dr Hye-Kyung Lee & Professor Nobuko Kawashima.
 The project is a 3-year, UK-Japan scholarly collaboration in cultural policy that will reconsider the pre-pandemic basis of cultural policy in the UK and Japan, investigate policy responses to the pandemic and identify new areas for policy interventions to make the cultural sector more sustainable.
 Kirsty will support the development of two literature reviews, and the project's social media presence and contribute to survey design and interviews.

 Kirsty has a track record of academic excellence.
-In both 2014 and 2015, she was awarded an Academic Excellence Scholarship whilst at Kingston University, studying Fine Art & Art History.
+In both 2014 and 2015, she was awarded an Academic Excellence Scholarship while studying Fine Art & Art History at Kingston University.
 In 2018 Kirsty was awarded the Course Directors’ Prize for achieving the best all-round performance across 9 courses offered by the Department of Strategy, Marketing and Innovation at Kingston University.
 Her PhD (2019 - 2025) is funded by The London Arts and Humanities Partnership (LAHP).
 In 2021 she was the recipient of a UACES Scholarship (University Association for Contemporary European Studies).
 This £1500 travel bursary supported PhD fieldwork in Berlin, Germany.
 In 2022 she has been awarded funding to attend conferences by the Department of Culture, Media and Creative Industries and King's College London's 'Student Opportunity Fund'.
 Her most recent success was an award of £10,000 for the project ‘Curate, Manage, Conserve: From Theory to Practice’, from Arts Council England Developing your Creative Practice fund.

 Kirsty also holds a BA (Hons) (First Class) in Fine Art & Art History (Kingston University), and a MA (Hons) (Distinction) Museums and Galleries & the Creative Economy (Kingston University).